Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_cost_management/tb_zts_cost_management.md

 > A virtual warehouse, often referred to simply as a “warehouse”, is a cluster of compute resources in Snowflake.
 >

-The next query will create our first Warehouse named `tasty_test_wh`.
+The next query will create our first Warehouse named `tb_test_wh`.
 Please execute this query now which result in another `Statement executed successfully.` message.

 ```
-CREATE OR REPLACE WAREHOUSE tasty_test_wh WITH
+CREATE OR REPLACE WAREHOUSE tb_test_wh WITH
 COMMENT = 'test warehouse for tasty bytes'
     WAREHOUSE_TYPE = 'standard'
     WAREHOUSE_SIZE = 'xsmall'